Recent Posts

 When seeking help for your teen, it’s important to know which mental health conditions can be treated by residential treatment.
 For teens suffering from mental health disorders, behavioral disorders, psychological disorders, or addiction issues, there are a variety of...

-Does Insurance Cover Residential Treatment?
+Does Insurance Cover Teen Residential Treatment?

 How Much Does Residential Treatment Cost?
 Cost of Residential Treatment The cost of residential treatment varies between each Residential Treatment Center (RTC).
-The spectrum of cost may range anywhere from free (this is very uncommon) to tens of thousands of dollars...
+It may range from free (which is very uncommon) to tens of thousands of dollars per month.
+And if you are...

 3% of Teens Identify as Transgender or Gender Nonconforming in America